vqmalic/vqmalic.github.io/index.md

 .. type: text
 -->

 Hi, I'm Vincent Malic and I'm an Information Science PhD student at Indiana University, Bloomington.
 My broad research interests are machine learning, natural language processing, and network analysis.
-I'm particularly interested in learning the best way to apply this in humanities research.
+In particular, I focus on researching how these may be applied to humanities research.